The Cross-Vendor Landscape: Your Skills Are Portable

 Tier 1: The Two Leaders

-Anthropic (Claude Code) Analyst estimates put Claude Code at ~$1B annual recurring revenue as of early February 2026 (Sacra).
-SemiAnalysis estimated Claude Code accounts for ~4% of all public GitHub commits (SemiAnalysis, Feb 5, 2026).
+Anthropic (Claude Code) Claude Code's run-rate revenue has surpassed $2.5B, more than doubling since January 2026 (Constellation Research).
+Anthropic's overall ARR has reached $19B (Yahoo Finance).
+Claude Code accounts for roughly 4% of all public GitHub commits (SemiAnalysis).
 Claude Opus 4.5 holds the top spot on SWE-bench Verified at 80.9%.
+The source code is available on GitHub (github.com/anthropics/claude-code) under Anthropic's commercial license (source-available, not OSI-approved open source).
 Philosophy: developer-in-the-loop, local terminal execution, accuracy-first.

 OpenAI (Codex)

 Codex CLI is open source, built in Rust, installable via npm i -g @openai/codex (GitHub).
-OpenAI launched a macOS desktop app on February 2, 2026, and released GPT-5.3-Codex on February 5, 2026.
+GPT-5.4 mini is now available in Codex alongside GPT-5.3-Codex, using 30% of the compute budget of the full model (Codex Changelog).
+The Codex app is now available on Windows in addition to macOS.
+Rate limits have doubled across all plans.
 Codex supports cloud sandbox execution (default for delegated tasks) and also provides local CLI modes.
 Philosophy: parallel, asynchronous, fire-and-forget delegation.

 Tier 2: Strong Contenders